-First place winner of the 2018 Teen Driver Safety Billboard Contest - Columbia High School students Fiona Medina and Emma Roberts’ artwork.
+First place winner of the 2021 Teen Driver Safety Billboard Contest - “Don’t Tempt Fate” by Amanda from Firelands High School.
 The Teen Driver Safety Billboard Contest was hosted by the Safe Communities Coalition and State Farm®.

 Anything a driver does in addition to driving while behind the wheel increases their risk for a crash.
 Eating, reading, changing the music, putting on makeup, checking social media, texting, and phone calls are all distractions.
 Distracted driving is a problem beyond just texting and driving.

 The City of Avon, OH enacted a distracted driving ordinance to deter dangerous behaviors.
 Effective June 1, 2018:

 To change any behavior (habit), remember it will take time.
 According to the Fogg Behavior Model, three things need to happen in order for a behavior to change: motivation, a trigger and a realistic way to take action.

 So you want to stop driving distracted?
 Awesome!
 Now ask yourself 3 questions to think through what you’ll need to actually drive focused.